-Why Does Your Organization Need a Penetration Tester?
+Why Does Your Organization Need a PenTester?

 Even if an organization has implemented all recommended security measures, there’s no guarantee that its IT infrastructure is safe from cyberthreats—it’s also important to apply advanced preventive security strategies.
 Building and maintaining a strong cyber defense system means regularly testing current and proposed security plans and measures.